 The United Methodist Church shares a great deal with other Christian denominations.
 We believe God's grace is open to all, and therefore practice "open Communion"--meaning that anyone may participate in receiving Communion.
 We believe salvation is an open gift from God, accepted by individuals according to their own free will.
 The United Methodist denomination is a "big tent" theologically, providing space for theological discourse and, at times, disagreement.

-What we do
+What do United Methodists do?